aridjayarecipes/cutesrecipes.web.app/content/post/1858-step-by-step-guide-to-prepare-super-quick-homemade-brown-sugar-cajun-salmon.md

 - " Salt and pepper"
 recipeinstructions:
 - "Preheat oven to 450°."
 - "Mix brown sugar and cayenne in a small bowl.
-Lightly S&P both sides of salmon pieces.
+Lightly S&amp;P both sides of salmon pieces.
 Put a heaping tablespoon of brown sugar mixture on each piece of salmon and evenly coat."
 - "Place salmon on a cooking spray coated baking sheet.
 Bake for 10-12 minutes and take out of oven and let rest for a few minutes.
 Enjoy!"
 categories:
 - Recipe